 My friend John is a former Navy flight surgeon and Navy pilot, which makes him a member of a very small community.
 He flew F-4 Phantoms and F-14 Tomcats at the same time I flew F-15 Eagles for the Air Force.
 We’ve been friends since the early 1990s, when we were both on active duty […]

 On a motorcycle trip in April 2015 I visited and photoblogged the Planes of Fame Museum in Valle, Arizona.
 The Arizona facility is an annex of the main Planes of Fame Museum in Chino, California.
 This time around I pointed my Honda west toward Los Angeles and dropped in on the main facility.
-View of aircraft […]
+As with the […]

 Our son, who lives in Las Vegas, turned 50 last week.
 Since he had to be in Phoenix yesterday for a business meeting, we drove up to have dinner with him.
 I’ve been wanting to visit the Commemorative Air Force Museum at Falcon Field in Mesa, so we left Tucson in the morning and spent part of […]

-Selfie with F-22s and F-35s Once a year, rich guys with extremely expensive toys train alongside active duty USAF fighter pilots and jets at Davis-Monthan AFB in Tucson, Arizona.
-The annual program at DMAFB is called the Heritage Flight Training and Certification Course, and over the course of a few days civilian and military pilots practice flying close […]
+Once a year, rich guys with extremely expensive toys train alongside active duty USAF fighter pilots and jets at Davis-Monthan AFB in Tucson, Arizona.
+The annual program at DMAFB is called the Heritage Flight Training and Certification Course, and over the course of a few days civilian and military pilots practice flying close formation.
+Pilots who complete the […]

 During last week’s motorcycle trip, I visited the Planes of Fame Museum in Valle, Arizona.
 The main Planes of Fame Museum is located in Chino, California; the Arizona adjunct is what I would call an overflow facility.
 It’s off the beaten track, located halfway up the lonely road between Williams, Arizona and the South Rim […]